 Key Considerations for Supporting Medicaid ACO Providers (June 2013) – This brief outlines the types of technical assistance supports that state Medicaid agencies can potentially offer to help providers in transforming care delivery.
 It also provides key considerations for planning, implementing, and sustaining such technical assistance.

 The New Jersey Medicaid ACO Business Planning Toolkit (June 2013) – This toolkit provides guidance and templates to facilitate ACO planning.
 It outlines the rationale for developing an ACO, summarizes regulations, walks through a readiness assessment, details steps for ACO development, and guides prospective ACOs in developing business and work plans.
 While the toolkit is focused on New Jersey, the guidance is generalizable to other states.
-A webinar is also available, where the authors of this toolkit discussed how it can be used in developing a Medicaid ACO model.

 Working with MCOs